Blendify/blender-manual/trunk/blender_docs/manual/interface/window_system/workspaces.rst

 Blender as a couple additional Workspaces to choose from when adding a new Workspace:

 .. rubric:: 2D Animation

 :2D Animation: General workspace to work with the Grease Pencil.
 :2D Full Canvas: Similar to "2D Animation" but contains a larger canvas.

 .. rubric:: VFX

-:Masking: Tools to create 2D masks for composting.
+:Masking: Tools to create 2D masks for compositing.
 :Motion Tracking: Tools to motion track and stabilize footage.

-..
-Rubric:: Video Editing
+.. rubric:: Video Editing

 :Video Editing: Sequence together media into one video.